sanchitram1/infinite-odds/README.md

      --private-key $DEPLOYER_PRIVATE_KEY
    ```

-2. Update the contract address in your backend environment variables
+2. Update the contract address in your server environment variables

+# Contributing

+Any PRs are welcome, but here's my personal list of stuff I'd like to see:

+## General

+- testing

+## UI

+- re-render game history on end
+- better focus on the current game elsewhere (use v0 for ideas)
+- history should be expandable
+- new game should reset all error messages
+- display / hyperlink txn hashes
+- green font for successful cashOut

-## Contributing
+## Backend

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+- store txn hashes?
+- securely trigger `cashOut`

-## License
+## Contract

-MIT
+- cashOut transactions result in token transfers, but not in the tea explorer...why?